ms-jpq/coq_nvim/README.md

 Also check out

-- [`sad`](https://github.com/ms-jpq/sad), its a modern `sed` that does previews with syntax highlighting, and lets you pick and choose which chunks to edit.
+- [`sad`](https://github.com/ms-jpq/sad), it's a modern `sed` that does previews with syntax highlighting, and lets you pick and choose which chunks to edit.

-- [`CHADTree`](https://github.com/ms-jpq/chadtree), its a FULLY featured file manager.
+- [`CHADTree`](https://github.com/ms-jpq/chadtree), it's a FULLY featured file manager.

 - [isomorphic-copy](https://github.com/ms-jpq/isomorphic-copy), it's a cross platform clipboard that is daemonless, and does not require third party support.